gummikana/NoMoreMoney/rules.md

 General setup
 -------------

-* Shuffle both the Loan and Investment decks.
+1. The Crash Track
-* Place the Crash track where all players can see it.
-Place the Crash track disc (black disc) on position 0 of Crash track and the Instability cylinder (red cylinder) on position 1 of the Market Instability track.
+Choose if you want to play the short (4 crashes) or the long (5 crashes) game and set the card that side upwards on the table.
+Place the Crash track disc (black disc) on position 0 of the Crash track and the Instability cylinder (red cylinder) on position 1 of the Market Instability track.

+2. Shuffle the decks
-* Draw 3 cards from the top of the Loan deck and place them face up.
+Shuffle both the Loan and Investment decks.
+Draw 3 cards from the top of the Loan deck and place them face up on the table.
+There should always be 3 Loan cards available, so when one of them gets used draw a new one from the top of the deck.

+3. Coins and golds
-* Take all the rest of the Coins and place them in a pile where all players can access them.
+Take all the rest of the Coins and place them in a pile where all players can access them.
 This pile is referred to as the Printing Press.
+Take all the gold tokens and place them into a pile next to the Printing Press.

 How to play
 ===========

 No More Money usually takes 4 to 9 rounds to play.
 At the end of each round the dice are rolled and may cause Crashes.
-When the 5th crash happens the game ends.
-The player with most Gold pieces wins the game.
+When the final crash happens the game ends.
+In the short game this is the 4th in the long it's the 5th crash.
+After the final crash, the player with most Gold pieces wins the game.

 Each round is divided in to 6 steps.
 Each is explained in detail in the following pages.